 The power supply on the Caribbean island of Aruba is mainly dependent on diesel and other fossil fuels.
-This has two major disadvantages: firstly, they have to be imported from abroad and secondly, they cause significant amounts of carbon emissions.
-Our Carbon offset project, on the other hand, is doing pioneering work by using the island's natural energy resource: the wind.
+This has two major disadvantages: firstly, these resources must be imported from abroad, and secondly, they cause significant amounts of greenhouse gas emissions.
+Our Carbon offset project aims to combat these drawbacks, by using the island’s natural energy resource: wind.

 A wind farm with 10 turbines and a total capacity of 30 MW was built in Vader Piet on the east coast of the island.
-Every year, 126.1 GW hours are generated here – up to 15 percent of Aruba's total power generation.
-The project saves around 152,783 tonnes of CO2 per year, which would otherwise be emitted if power were generated from fossil fuels.
-And it reinforces the independent energy supply in Aruba.
+Every year, 126.1 GW hours are generated, constituting up to 15 percent of Aruba's total power generation.
+The project saves more than 152,000 tonnes of CO2 per year, which would otherwise be emitted when using fossil fuels.
+The project also reinforces the independent energy supply in Aruba, generating additional benefits.

-As the first wind park on Aruba, Vader Piet is also seen as an important pioneer project for renewable energies in the entire region.
+Finally, as the first wind park in Aruba, Vader Piet is seen as an important pioneer project for renewable energies in the wider region.

 Affordable and Clean Energy

 Reduced import of fossil fuels, strengthening Aruba's autonomy in terms of electricity.

 Decent Work and Economic Growth

 Creating local employment opportunities for construction, operation and maintenance of the power plant.